 Generally speaking, you should plan on being on your phone a lot during the franchise purchasing process.

-The Franchise Purchasing Steps
+Subway Franchise: The Purchasing Steps

 The next sentence is important.